St. John in the Wilderness

-At St. John in the Wilderness Orthodox Sanctuary we are not just environmentalists trying to fix something.
-We believe that by taking our spiritual lives seriously, we can contribute to the deification of creation itself.
+The crisis of climate change calls for a spiritual response to enable the profound shift necessary to restore our proper balance with nature.
+By engaging both humility and asceticism, we can more deeply enter into gratitude for the full beauty of creation.
+We believe we must take our spiritual lives seriously.
+Just as the Desert Fathers and Mothers entered into the wilderness in the fourth century, we, too, need to develop our sensibilities to the presence of God in Creation.
 This does not happen overnight.
 It is a journey and there are steps to be taken.
 It requires persistence and devotion and time spent participating and deepening into the liturgical seasons.
 We want to provide a place where people can make real steps on the journey towards discovering God in Nature, God in each other, and God in all things.

-We hope that St John in the Wilderness can be a place that fosters resilience and serves to help heal ourselves and our Earth.
+We pray that St John in the Wilderness can be a place that fosters resilience and serves the healing of ourselves and our Earth.

 Fr.
 Nilos - on resilience